johnarumemi/nvim/README.md

 ### mason-lspconfig
-So we have mason that can install various LSP servers, Neovim with an in-built LSP client for communicating with a server and finally,  nvim-lspconfig for actually holding configurations for how the inbuilt LSP client can configured to communicate with a specific LSP server. mason-lspconfig acts as a bridge between mason and nvim-lspconfig.
+So we have mason that can install various LSP servers, Neovim with an in-built LSP client for communicating with a server and finally, nvim-lspconfig for actually holding configurations for how the inbuilt LSP client can be configured to communicate with a specific LSP server. mason-lspconfig acts as a bridge between mason and nvim-lspconfig.
 It says "Hey! nvim-lspconfig has been configured to communicate with the rust-analyzer lsp server! lets use mason to ensure this server is installed,